AlcoholRehabHelp Logo

 Is it Normal to Drink Before Work?

-Most people don’t consider it normal to drink before work.
-Drinking alcohol in the morning, especially if you work the first shift, can be a sign of alcohol abuse.
+Most people don’t consider it normal to drink alcohol before work.
+Morning drinking can indicate alcohol abuse, especially if you’re working the first shift.

 Sponsored